hesingh/misc/ansible.md

     new_header_t new_header;
 }

-parser vendor_parser(…) override {  // tells compiler to patch previously defined parser FSM.
+// tells compiler to patch previously
+// defined parser with the same name ("base_parser") parser base_parser(…) override {
-    state ethernet override {       // override previously defined state definition.
+    state ethernet override {  // override previously defined state definition ...
-        ...
     }

-    state new_state {               // If no override keyword, then add the state as a new one.
+    state new_state {  // if no override, then add the state as a new one ...
-        ...
     }
 }

 control new_ingress(...) {  // no keyword used here, but the example shows how to merge two controls.
-    old_ingress = vendor_ingress()
+    old_ingress = base_ingress()
     apply {
         // new code is here
         // …